Urban area: Recent historical growth

 In 1950, 764 million people (or about 30 percent of the world's 2.5 billion people) lived in urban areas.
 In 2009, the number of people living in urban areas (3.42 billion) surpassed the number living in rural areas (3.41 billion), and since then the world has become more urban than rural.
 By 2014, it was 3.9 billion (or about 53 percent of the world's 7.3 billion people) that lived in urban areas.
 The change was driven by a combination of increased total population and increased percent of population living in urban areas.
 This was the first time that the majority of the world's population lived in a city.
-By that time a high estimate calculated up to 3.5 million square kilometers of land were urban, estimates ranging from 1% of global land area.
+By that time a high estimate calculated up to 3.5 million square kilometers of land was urban, estimates ranging from 1% of global land area.

 In 2014 there were 7.3 billion people living on the planet, of which the global urban population comprised 3.9 billion.
 The Population Division of the United Nations Department of Economic and Social Affairs at that time predicted the urban population would occupy 68% of the world population by 2050, with 90% of that growth coming from Africa and Asia.

+Globally, urban areas more than doubled in size between 1992 to 2015, growing from 33 million hectares (Mha) to 71 Mha in 2015.
+This expansion consumed 24 Mha of some of the most fertile croplands, 3.3 Mha of forestlands and 4.6 Mha of shrubland.